jefdaj/horcrux/README.md

    contains two Linux application launcher shortcuts (the `.desktop` files).
 You can put them in `/home/amnesia/Persistent` and use them to do the `verify` and `decrypt` operations without any command line knowledge.
-Just tell your trustees/family/friends to put all the keys and backups in together in the same folder, then drag the folder onto one of the `.desktop` files.
+Just tell your trustees/family/friends to put all the keys and backups together in the same folder, then drag the folder onto one of the `.desktop` files to do the magic.

 Qubes install